-UMHAN also agrees with the Department of Health (1993) that defines supervision as 'A formal process for professional support and learning which enables individual practitioners to develop knowledge and competence, assume responsibility for their own practice and enhance consumer protection and safety in complex situations.
-It is central to the process of learning and scope of the expansion of practice and should be seen as a means of encouraging self-assessment, analytical and reflective skill."
+UMHAN concurs with the Department of Health's definition of supervision as a structured process of professional support and learning that helps practitioners develop their knowledge and competence, take responsibility for their practice, and improve safety and consumer protection in complex situations.
+It is vital for continuous learning and expanding practice, and it promotes self-assessment, analytical, and reflective skills (1993).

-UMHAN is aware that the role of a specialist mentor and a mental health advisor can be highly demanding, and at times also emotionally complex.
-Supervision helps the professional deal with such demands, and improves emotional resilience, as well as one's professional services and personal development.
+UMHAN is aware that the roles of Specialist Mental Health Mentors (SMHMs) and Mental Health Advisers (MHAs) can be highly demanding, and at times, emotionally complex.
+Supervision assists practitioners in managing demands, enhancing emotional resilience, and improving their personal and professional services development.